Bryson DeChambeau uses one-length irons, so should you try them? Let's take a look.

 The term is used to describe a set of irons, usually from three-iron to pitching wedge, that have the same length of shaft which is usually the length of a seven-iron.
 Of late they have been popularised by Cobra.

 One-length irons allow you to stand to the ball in the same way regardless of the iron you’re using, in theory helping with consistency of strike and club speed.
 Essentially you can swing the same way regardless of what club you have in your hand.

 Bryson has coupled this with a single plane swing to “create a swing that’s consistent from club to club, that doesn’t have a lot of moving parts to mess up.”

-We found that negatives come when chipping and pitching around the green with a lob wedge in a 7-iron length – it feels strange to say the least!
-And there are some who say that one-length irons make distance control and yardage gapping more difficult.
+We found that negatives come when chipping and pitching around the green and there are some who say that one-length irons make distance control and yardage gapping more difficult.

 This is because it is said the two factors that decide distance are loft and the length of the shaft, however one-length advocates say the impact the shaft has on distance is overrated.